treflina/leave-request-app/README.md

 - information about the amount of time off left
 - employee listing for a manager that gives details like eg. a contract end date, a possibility to quickly check if an empoyee should be present at work today
 - e-mail notifications to a manager that a request's been sent
-- pdf report generator about days off, sickleaves
+- pdf report generator about days off, sick leaves
-- sickleaves registration page
+- sick leaves registration page

 Written in Python with Django 3.2.
 Responsive (including tables).